apache-spark-on-k8s/userdocs/README.md

-## spark-on-k8s-doc
+## userdocs
-Repo to host documentation site for Apache Spark on Kubernetes
+Repo to host user documentation site for Apache Spark on Kubernetes

 ### Documentation build instructions